Droogans/ProtractorPageObjects/README.md

     grunt test:mid

-to execute the [`test:mid`](./tasks/test.js) task.
-This in turn executes the [`shell:protractor`](./tasks/options/shell.js) command, which essentially runs `protractor test/protractor.conf.js`.
 If all works well, you should see the following output:

 ```bash
 $>: grunt test:mid